 You can feel fatigued for many reasons: your cancer itself, the symptoms caused by your cancer or the treatment for that cancer.
 Fatigue can affect you physically and emotionally, and it can be very frustrating, as it does not go away with rest.

 Let your doctor or nurse know about your fatigue, and they'll be able to help with some symptoms.
-Or read our Coping with Fatigue booklet in the "Important cancer information booklets" list on the right hand side of this page.
+You can also read our Coping with Fatigue booklet.

 If you develop a rash or any other skin changes, you should talk to your doctor immediately.

 Sometimes chemotherapy and certain drug therapies cause hair loss; some may thin the hair while others do not affect it at all.
 You may lose all body hair including your eyelashes and pubic hair, which can be very distressing.

 Your doctor or nurse will let you know if the chemotherapy you are receiving causes hair loss.
 Your hair can begin to fall out within a few weeks of your first treatment and will begin to grow back a few weeks after your last treatment.

 It is important to pick out a wig before your hair falls out so that a close match can be obtained.
 Some people find it beneficial to cut their hair very short before it falls out and to wear a hair net at night, as it can be very upsetting to wake up in the morning with a lot of hair on you pillow.

 Not everyone will want a wig and there are other alternatives if required (scarves/turbans).
 It is important not to use chemical hair dyes or to perm your hair while you are on treatment.
 Avoid using hair dryers, curling tongs and curlers Pat your hair dry after washing and use a soft or baby brush.